TriGranit: History and projects

 The first PPP project in Poland was built by TriGranit.
 The Poznan Central Railway station was constructed and opened in 2012.
 The railway station was the first phase of a multiple development of Poznan's new city center.
 Later phases are a retail center, offices, apartments.

 TriGranit delivered buildings "C" & "D" of the Class „A" B4B Office Tower in Kraków.
 As a result, the company has completed projects with a total value of over 2.5 billion euros by 2013.
 In the same year, Poznan City Center, a 58,000 sqm GLA shopping and entertainment centre, which is an integral part of the city's new commercial and transportation hub was opened.

 In 2015 is a new milestone in the life of the TriGranit.
 TPG Real Estate, the real estate platform of global private investment firm TPG, purchased TriGranit.
-Under the terms of the agreement, TPG Real Estate acquired TriGranit's development and asset management platform as well as a portfolio of the full Polish, Slovakian and part of the Hungarian and Croatian high-quality assets.
+Under the terms of the agreement, TPG Real Estate acquired TriGranit's development and asset management platform as well as a portfolio of the full Polish, Slovak and part of the Hungarian and Croatian high-quality assets.
 The aim of TPGRE, with further capital injection, is to create the CEE region's leading real estate investment, development and management platform.

 Meanwhile, Building "E" of B4B Office Tower in Kraków, Poland was completed in 2015.

 In 2016, TriGranit completed two market defining transactions in Hungary and Poland by selling two of his successful retail and office developments.

 In September, the company completed the sale of Bonarka City Center (BCC) in Kraków to Rockcastle.
 The transaction was the largest single asset transaction on the 2016 Polish real estate market.

 Also in the Fall of 2016, TriGranit sold Millennium Towers in Budapest, a Class A 70,400 sqm complex, consisting of four office buildings within the Millennium City Center in Budapest, Hungary, for €175 million.
 The transaction is one of the largest ever office deals in the Hungarian market, by both value and gross leasable area.

 Meanwhile, in Kraków, Poland, Building "F" of Bonarka for Business was handed over adding 10 000 sqm GLA to the Kraków office market.

 In 2017, TriGranit is celebrated its 20 years in business.
 The seventh office tower, G, of the Bonarka 4 Business office complex has been handed over and the construction of building H has been launched.

 In 2018, Revetas, a specialist real estate investment manager focusing on the Central and Eastern Europe (‘CEE’) region, together with funds managed by Goldman Sachs Asset Management, has acquired TriGranit from TPG Real Estate, the real estate platform of global alternative asset firm TPG.

 By the acquisition of the TriGranit portfolio, Revetas and TriGranit aims to align in the future Revetas’ outstanding investment, acquisition, and fund management know-how with TriGranit's more than 20 years of development experience to create further exceptional, REAL estates on the Central European real-estate market.
 In 2018, the construction of Millennium Gardens office building in Budapest has been started.